Mary Berry’s Christmas Chocolate Cupcakes are light, fluffy and topped with festive vanilla buttercream. Great for children to help decorate too!

 Which colouring is recommended to use?

-The green colour comes from gel food colouring which I would definitely recommend you use instead of liquid food colourings.
+The green colour in the buttercream comes from gel food colouring which I would definitely recommend you use instead of liquid food colourings.
 The gel colours are thick and a small amount goes a long way.

 You need so much of the liquid colours and even then the final colour isn’t very vibrant which is why I don’t recommend using them.

 Gel food colouring is available to buy online and even in some larger supermarkets.
-Brands I prefer are Wilton and Sugarflair which are available online.
+Brands I like are Wilton and Sugarflair which are available online.

 When you are adding the colouring, start with a very small amount as a little goes a long way.
 You can always add more but you can’t take it away.